Learn about Panic (with or without agoraphobia)

 Agoraphobia is a related condition that involves anxiety about being in situations where escape might be difficult or embarrassing in the event of having a panic attack.
 Common places that are often avoided as a result of panic include movie theaters, supermarkets, crowds, stadiums, concerts, public transportation, closed in spaces (elevators, caves, tunnels) and restaurants.
 Many individuals with agoraphobia report being confined to their homes, unable to work, and report symptoms of depression along with panic and agoraphobia.

 One of the most effective treatments for Panic Disorder with or without Agoraphobia is Cognitive Behavioral Therapy (CBT).
 CBT for panic is time-limited and involves out-of-session homework (written and often physical exercises) in order for components of treatment to be effectively used outside of the treatment context.
 These sessions include psychoeducation, treatment planning, cognitive restructuring (thought evaluation and changing), and “graduated exposure” to both activities that simulate physical sensations related to panic and situations where panic may occur if agoraphobia is present (e.g., driving, supermarkets, malls, crowds, home, tunnels, etc.).
+Dr. Chapman can treat symptoms of panic and agoraphobia in 7-12 sessions.

 For information on panic disorder with and without agoraphobia, visit ADAA About Panic Disorder.